where is gpsd located (galaxy s3)?

 on the other hand, if i'm going about this entirely the wrong way, suggestions for other directions are welcome.

-RE: where is gpsd located (galaxy s3)? - Added by E D almost 3 years ago
+RE: where is gpsd located (galaxy s3)? - Added by E D about 4 years ago

 I do not think it is provided by Replicant.

 You should look at the cyanogenmod image for the galaxy S3, also googling "gpsd" with "galaxy s3" and "replicant" might lead you directly to people